-We suggest you use Github's Student developer pack, which is a free set of software development tools, including private Github repositiories (these normally cost money).
+We suggest you use Github's Student developer pack:

+https://education.github.com/pack which is a free set of software development tools, including private Github repositiories (these normally cost money).
 If you choose to use a hosting service (like Github or Bitbucket) for your repository, we must insist that you please do not push your assignment code to a public repository!
 This would enable others to plagiarize your work.